MuteBard/Unity_Shaders/Notes/dev/DEV-06.md

 #### Tags: [Lighting]

 ## Lambert
-    So far we've been using a lighting model called Lambert, with very little discussion about what it's doing.
+    So far I've been using a lighting model called Lambert, with very little discussion about what it's doing.
-    But before we can go any further in developing more complex shaders, it's crucial to your understanding to have a look at what Lambert is and how Lambert works.
+    But before I can go any further in developing more complex shaders, it's crucial to the understanding to have a look at what Lambert is and how Lambert works.

     A lighting model is used to calculate the amount of reflected light from a surface